GoAdminGroup/go-admin/README.md

 goAdmin is a toolkit help you to build a data visualization and manage platform for your golang app.

-<strong>Now is the beta version.
-It means that you may meet some unpredictable bugs.
-The v1.0 will be released about October 8th.</strong>

 demo: [http://demo.go-admin.cn/admin](http://demo.go-admin.cn/admin)
 account: admin  password: admin